 Key Benefits

 Your coding agent stops flailing.
 Agents fail when they don't know your codebase and don't have a clear spec.
 Tekk handles both.
 The agent reads your repo before asking a single question.
 The spec it produces has file references, acceptance criteria, and scope boundaries.
+A deep comparison by Qodo found that agents with full codebase context produce roughly 30% less rework — that's the difference between shipping and spinning.
 Your coding agent knows exactly what to build and where.

 No more specs lost in chat threads.
 Plans stream into a persistent, editable document — not a chat message that disappears.
 Every task lives on a kanban board with its full planning session attached.
 You can read it, edit it, and hand it to your agent days later.